hpc-carpentry/hpc-shell/_episodes/03-files.md

 ```
 {: .output}

 Let's read our file now.
-There are a few different ways of doing this, the simplest of which is
+There are a few different ways of doing this, one of which is
-simply reading the entire file with `cat`.
+reading the entire file with `cat`.

 ```
 $ cat test.txt